microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Win.md

 <li>

-**ProtectionTemplates.log and .xml files** <a name="protection-templates-log"></a>
+**ProtectionTemplates.xml, ProtectionTemplateDetails.xml, and .xml backup files** <a name="protection-templates-xml"></a>

 </li>

-These files are only collected if you selected [Protection templates](#protection-templates).<br>
+These files are collected if you selected [Protection templates](#protection-templates) from the collect menu.<br>

-The ProtectionTemplates.log file contains the Purview Information Protection template details.
+The "ProtectionTemplates.xml" file contains the Purview Information Protection templates and the "ProtectionTemplateDetails.xml" file contains the template details.
 Additionally, an export of each protection template is saved in the "ProtectionTemplates" subfolder with the protection template ID as the file name and the .xml file extension.<br>

 For more information, please see the following documentation: [Get-ServiceTemplate](https://docs.microsoft.com/en-us/powershell/module/aipservice/get-aipservicetemplate), and [Export-ServiceTemplate](https://docs.microsoft.com/en-us/powershell/module/aipservice/export-aipservicetemplate?view=azureipps).